JDevZone/FillProgressLayout/README.md

 ### 📄 License

-Checkable TextView is released under the MIT license.
+FillProgressLayout is released under the MIT license.
 See [LICENSE](./LICENSE) for details.